tylercrompton/streams/README.rst

 node, when needed, would be generated to hold the value of the previous node's value incremented by one and to be able to generate the subsequent node in a similar manner.
-Admittedly, this is a trivial example, but the point is to express how streams are capable of so many tasks.
+Admittedly, this is a trivial example, but the point is to express that streams can be self-referential.

 One of the things that makes streams so capable is their ability to be traversed multiple times without changing their internal structure.
 This is